Nextiva / Blog / Marketing & Sales

 Apologize sincerely

 People can smell a fake apology from a mile away — and companies that have been on the short end of the stick are still living with the scars.
-A popular example is Activision Blizzard’s scandal that involved several employee harassments — and a public statement that made their situations even worse.
+A notable example is Activision Blizzard’s scandal, which involved several instances of employee harassment and a subsequent public statement that exacerbated the situation.

 To avoid becoming another Activision Blizzard, give a heartfelt apology.
 It can go a long way in healing the wounds caused by a crisis.